Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 22 June 2023:
+- Adivsor Field is now flexible and added in PDF as well
+- Section E of Investment Planning and BA Investment Bug is now resolved

 ### 09 June 2023:
 - 2273: (Medical) Financial Advisor field is disabled is now in Ready for QA
 - 2274: (Medical) The medical form does not appear in the PDF form is now in Ready for QA